mslinn/jekyll_all_collections/README.md

 {% all_collections %}
 ```

+Following are examples of how to specify the sort parameters.

-Explicitly express the default sort
+**Explicitly express the default sort**<br>
 (sort by the date originally written, newest to oldest):

 ```html